Phnom Penh: A Bustling City Rapidly Emerging From The Past

 The cultural treasures of one of Asia’s largely undiscovered gems include the Royal Palace with gleaming spires, the Silver Pagoda, and open markets that are perfect for local art and souvenirs.
 The French colonial period added mansions and tree-lined boulevards to the mix.
 Behind this exotic façade lies a bustling city rapidly emerging from the past.

 A million leisure visitors come to Phnom Penh every year, attracted by a stable democracy that serves the needs of one of the world’s youngest populations.
 The city is going places with new restaurants and hotels opening regularly.
 These add to a hospitality mix that includes international discos side-by-side with sidewalk noodle shops, and traditional neighborhood pubs.

-Phnom Penh’s central location makes it the perfect springboard for a visit to romantic Kampot or the adjacent Bokor National Park featuring the ruins of a historic colonial retreat.
+Phnom Penh’s central location makes it the perfect springboard for a visit to romantic Kampot or the adjacent Bokor National Park (also known as Preah Monivong National Park) featuring the ruins of a historic colonial retreat.
 Other fascinations include warm sandy beaches at Sihanoukville, and the achingly lovely Angkor Wat temple complex near Siem Reap.

 The open-market Cambodian economy has made rapid progress during the past ten years, with per capita income increasing and textile and tourist trade ramping up.
 This has caused the emergence of a prosperous middle class.
 These new Cambodians aspire to quality education, health care and access to the consumer goods they see on international television channels.

 Phnom Penh’s academic institutions are responding to the challenge to produce an abundance of world-class medical and dental care providers.
 The venerable Royal University of Phnom Penh has 18,000 students, and 294 academic staff who offer programs in major disciplines including dentistry and medicine generally.